Kenivia/pysync/README.md

     apply
-        `apply` or only pressing Enter will commit these changes
+        `apply` or simply submitting no input(pressing Enter) will commit these changes

         MAKE A BACKUP OF YOUR FILES BEFORE RUNNING THIS! pysync comes with ABSOLUTELY NO WARRANTY